davidoram/kratos-selfservice-ui-go/blog-post/Blog-post.md

 }
 ```

-This data structure has been designed, so that it is deliberately easy to convert into an HTML form input elements, and the resulting form (with a sprinkling of CSS) looks as follows:
+This data structure has been designed, so that it is deliberately easy to convert into an HTML form.
+The application constructs a form, and styles it to match the rest of my application:

 ![](registration.jpg)

-I've deliberately entered a weak password as part of my registration, and Kratos responds with an error encoded in the data structure that represents the form, so we can present that to the user, and allow them to respond.
-Errors are coded for easy translation, in this case `4000005` along with response text that described the error condition:
+I've deliberately entered a weak password as part of my registration, and when I sumbit the form, Kratos responds with the same data structure as before, but containing validation errors, so we can present that to the user, and allow them to respond.
+Errors are [coded](https://www.ory.sh/kratos/docs/concepts/ui-user-interface#messages) for easy translation, in this case `4000005` along with response text that described the error condition:

 ![](registration-weak-password.jpg)